darrenliuwei/darrenliuwei/README.md

 ### Hi there 👋

-😄️ My name is Darren Liu, thanks for your visit.
+😄️ My name is Liu Wei, and my English name is Darren, thanks for your visit.

 🙏🏻 I am a normal developer, main language used is JavaScript/TypeScript.